 Nowadays, everyone is searching for the alternatives of Turnitin.
 But still, the popularity of Turnitin is not falling to the earth.
 This is the first tool for checking plagiarized and stolen content checking and reporting.

-However, this website uses your content to compare and provide your content to the other sites after a certain time period, this is again vulnerable to the future plagiarism risk*.
+However, this website uses your content to compare and provide your content to the other sites after a certain time period, this is again vulnerable to the self-plagiarism risk*.

 A very few of us know that CrossCheck from IEEE is now available to check for multiple submissions and plagiarism in the submission for teachers and students.
 It is also available through APIs and by their direct portal.

-Future Plagiarism Risks: Some of the websites save your article when you use their tool to check plagiarism.
+Self-Plagiarism Risks: Some of the websites save your article when you use their tool to check plagiarism.
 These websites use this content to compare other documents and provide it to other users to compare their content as well.
-However, they claim to not use this data until a certain period of time, this may lead to future plagiarism dangers to you.
+However, they claim to not use this data until a certain period of time, this may lead to self-plagiarism dangers to you.

 Next time, whenever you will try to use this content to submit somewhere it would be already available online and might cause plagiarism.